 - I’ve been working on being more concise in the briefings I give.
 Would you observe me tomorrow and provide some specific feedback on where I could have been more to-the-point?

-- Since you hear people brief senior leadership frequently, are there things I should keep in mind while I prepare for my briefing next week?
-Are there things I should make sure to avoid?
+- Are there things I should keep in mind while I prepare for my meeting next week with senior leadership?
+What topics should I make sure to avoid?
 Are there things I should make sure to include?

 2. Accept feedback without being defensive.

-To get the best feedback (and keep getting it when you ask), your responses should be limited to clarification questions and thanking the giver.
-So you may want to ask questions like:
+To get the best feedback (and keep getting it when you ask), you’ll want to make sure to avoid seeming defensive.
+To do this, try sticking to clarification questions.
+You may want to ask questions like:

 - You’ve said my case is weak.
 What do you think would make my point stronger?

-- You’ve said some of my presentation may not be well-received.
+- You’ve said some of my presentations are not well-received.
 What aspects of the briefing do you think are most controversial?

 - You’ve said that my briefing is too long.
 What would you recommend cutting out to be more to-the-point?

-Responses like “I already did that” or “I don’t think that’s really a problem” or “You didn’t read it close enough to understand the point I was making” will make the feedback-giver become defensive themselves or cause them to shut down in providing more.
+Responses like “I already did that” or “I don’t think that’s really a problem” will make the feedback-giver become defensive themselves.
+Worse, they may not provide more in the future.

 To close the conversation, make sure to thank them for their time and that you appreciate that they gave you feedback.